VictorCorral/Buddy-iOS-SDK/README.md

 #### PUT/PATCH/DELETE

-Each remaining REST verb is available for use through the Buddy SDK.
-All verbs function in a similar fashion; more detailed documentation can be found on our [Buddy Platform documentation](http://buddyplatform.com/docs).
+Each remaining REST verb is available through the Buddy SDK using the same pattern as the POST example.

 #### Creating Response Objects